airwallex/airwallex-payment-android/GUIDE.md

 ```

 ### Launch payment via Google Pay
-Before invoking the payment API, you need to follow the steps to[Set up Google Pay](#set-up-google-pay)
+Before invoking the payment API, you need to follow the steps to [Set up Google Pay](#set-up-google-pay)
 ```kotlin
 // NOTE: We only support AirwallexPaymentSession (one off session), no recurring session for Google Pay at the moment.
 // Also make sure you pass GooglePayOptions to the session.
 Refer to [Set up Google Pay].